Technical

 What Is LLM Fine-Tuning?

-LLM (large language model) fine-tuning refers to customizing general LLMs to improve their knowledge in a specific domain and performance on specific tasks, such as data extraction or language generation.
+LLM (large language model) fine-tuning refers to customizing general LLMs to improve their knowledge in a specific domain and performance on specific tasks (uch as data extraction) or more complex workflows (like insurance underwriting).

 An LLM can also be fine-tuned for specific industries, especially those that are highly regulated and require high accuracy – such as healthcare, insurance, and banking.